weilu/cb-helloblock/README.md

 #### Addresses.Transactions

+**Parameters**: Array of addresses, minimum block height

 Returns a array of transaction summaries related to this Address (as an input or output) filtered by a minimum block height.

-**Parameters**: filter by minimum blockHeight

 ``` javascript
 [